The Bamboo Hut

 After the Mexican Revolution in 1821, San Francisco landed in Mexican territory.
 The settlement began to expand beyond the military installation and was named Yerba Buena, after the herb that grew abundantly in the region.
 American settlers congregated in the area, increasing American influence.
 During the Mexican-American War in 1846, the city fell into US hands.

 During this time, Asian immigrants became a major cultural influence.
-San Francisco’s Chinatown became the country’s largest, and remains so to the present day.
-Chinese immigration faced heavy backlash, being discriminated against at both the social and legislative levels.
+San Francisco’s Chinatown became the country’s largest and remains so to the present day.
+Chinese immigrants faced heavy backlash, being discriminated against at both the social and legislative levels.
 Where race riots attempted to scare the Chinese communities out of the city, the Chinese Exclusion Act put a clamp on Asian immigration altogether.

 The Bamboo Hut